Airport Service Workers

 Introduction

-The term airport service worker is a general designation for a wide variety of workers who are employed in support occupations at airports.
-Many of these workers deal directly with the public in sales- and service-based occupations.
+The term airport service worker is a general designation for various workers employed in airport support occupations.
+Many workers deal directly with the public in sales- and service-based occupations.
 Others perform behind-the-scenes maintenance and cleaning services that keep public and private areas of airports clean and operating efficiently.

 Quick Facts